$\psi(2S)$ suppression in Pb-Pb collisions at the LHC

 The picture emerging from these results shows a clear hierarchy of suppression of J/$\psi$ and $\psi({\rm 2S})$ over the whole $p_{\rm T}$ and centrality intervals explored.
 Apart from the overall larger $\psi({\rm 2S})$ suppression, visible in the double ratios and in the comparison of the $R_{\rm AA}$, no significant difference in the $p_{\rm T}$ and centrality dependence of the suppression effects between the two states can be seen.
-The comparison with SPS results reveals that such a suppression in central events tends to be stronger at low collision energy compared to LHC.
-When comparing the results with the predictions of transport and statistical models a fair agreement is obtained, with the transport approach better reproducing the ALICE results for central events.
+The comparison with SPS results shows that the relative suppression of $\psi({\rm 2S})$ with respect to J/$\psi$ in central Pb--Pb events tends to be stronger at low collision energy compared to LHC.
+However, part of this effect could be due to the different size of the nonprompt component, almost negligible at low energy.
+When comparing the results with the predictions of statistical and transport models, a significantly better agreement is obtained with the latter, in particular for central events, as visible in Figs.~\ref{fig:2} and~\ref{fig:3}.
+We underline that the data-model comparisons are consistently done for inclusive production.
+The results shown in this Letter favor the scenario where bound states are dissociated or recombined in the QGP phase, according to the modification of their spectral properties expected from lattice QCD.

-In summary, we have provided a first accurate measurement of $\psi({\rm 2S})$ production in Pb--Pb collisions at LHC energy down to zero $p_{\rm T}$, in the rapidity region $2.5<y<4$.
-Results on the cross section ratios between $\psi({\rm 2S})$ and J/$\psi$, on the double ratio between Pb--Pb and pp collisions, and on the nuclear modification factors were shown.
-A relative suppression by a factor $\sim 2$ of the $\psi({\rm 2S})$ with respect to the J/$\psi$ is observed, with no significant $p_{\rm T}$ or centrality dependence within the uncertainties.
+In summary, we have provided first accurate results on $\psi({\rm 2S})$ production in Pb--Pb collisions at LHC energy down to zero $p_{\rm T}$, in the rapidity region $2.5<y<4$.
+Measurements of the cross section ratios between $\psi({\rm 2S})$ and J/$\psi$, of the double ratio between Pb--Pb and pp collisions, and of the nuclear modification factors were shown.
+A relative suppression by a factor of $\sim 2$ of the $\psi({\rm 2S})$ with respect to the J/$\psi$ is observed, with no significant centrality dependence within the uncertainties.
 The $R_{\rm AA}$ values for the $\psi({\rm 2S})$ show a hint for a decrease as a function of $p_{\rm T}$, reminiscent of the same effect observed for the J/$\psi$ and connected with charm quark recombination processes.
 As a function of centrality, values around $R_{\rm AA}\sim 0.4$ are observed.
-The comparison with transport and statistical models shows a fair agreement.
-The transport model, that include recombination of charm quarks in the QGP phase, better reproduces the results for central events.
+The theory comparisons show a good agreement with the predictions of the transport model, that include recombination of charm quarks in the QGP phase, while the SHMc model tends to underestimate the data in central Pb--Pb collisions.